ThioJoe/Windows-Super-God-Mode/README.md

 - `-Verbose`: Enable verbose output.
 Can be used with or without `-NoGUI`.
 - `-Debug`: Enable debug output (also enables verbose output).
 Can be used with or without `-NoGUI`.
+- `-timing`: Enable timing output to show how long each section of the script takes to run.
+Or timing will be enabled automatically if in verbose or debug mode.
+- `-debugSkipAppxSearch`: Skip searching for hidden links in AppX packages, and only search for non-appx programs.
+- `-debugSearchOnlyProtocolList`: Specify a comma-separated list of URL protocols (surrounded by quotes) to search for, and no others.

 #### Advanced Arguments